 Financial performance measurement can be used to measure the organization's success in managing and allocating their resources to generate profits (Devie et al., 2019), because financial performance measures demonstrate whether the formulated strategy, along with its implementation and execution, are contributing to the organization's financial return (Kaplan & Norton, 1992).
-Prieto and Revilla (2006) argue four perceptual measures to obtain a comprehensive view of the hotel's financial performance: profitability, sales growth, work productivity, and cost reduction.
-The use of perceptual measures was consistent with factual measures and helped the hotel managers' reluctance to provide factual financial performance measures.
+Prieto and Revilla (2006) argue there are four perceptual measures to obtain a comprehensive view of the hotel's financial performance, namely: profitability, sales growth, work productivity, and cost reduction.
+The use of perceptual measures was found to be consistent with factual measures and also helped on the reluctance of hotel managers to provide factual financial performance measures.